Post-doctoral Child Psychology Fellowship

 Clinical Specialties

-Fellows attend several didactic seminars that meet on a weekly basis throughout the year including topic drive clinical seminars, diversity and inclusion seminary, supervision or supervision group, and ethics seminar.
+Fellows attend several didactic seminars that meet on a weekly basis throughout the year which include clinical seminars, diversity and inclusion forum, supervision of supervision group, and ethics seminar.
 Child Psychiatry Grand Rounds take place once a month.
 Additional training opportunities are offered throughout the year including workshops and conferences on professional development, diversity and inclusion, autism, and other clinical specialties.
 Affinity groups are also available to fellows.

 Successful Completion of Postdoctoral Fellowship